What is a sabbatical?

 - Writing – many people take a sabbatical and spend time focusing on their writing.
-Have you always wanted to finish your manuscript or write the next Pulitzer prize-winner?
+Have you always wanted to finish your manuscript or write the next Pulitzer Prize winner?
 Then taking a sabbatical might be just the right thing for you.

 - Work – yes, you can work whilst you are on a sabbatical!
 The idea is to work on something totally outside your normal sphere of work.
 Working is a great way to make money and learn something new.
 You could work retail, become a barista, or start your own business.